 Government regulations are mandatory dependency or hard logic.
 It can result in project termination and must be properly researched to avoid the potential waste of resources.

 Schedule Feasibility Study

 Schedule feasibility study shows if the project can be completed within the required duration.

 |S/N||Schedule feasibility heading||Desired level or prompt questions||Outcome / To-do||Recommendation|

 |1||Timeliness -The completion of the task/project within the allotted time.||What is the project duration?|

 Will the project output still be relevant when the project ends?

 |You could introduce schedule compression tools such as fast-tracking and crashing.|

 Find the project duration schedule model.

-Have you ever involved with conducting feasibility study in your organization?
+Have you ever been involved with conducting a feasibility study in your organization?
 If yes, please share your experience through the comments section.